 - 3.1.
-The National Planning Policy Framework (NPPF) updated in July 2021 continues to include a strong expectation that Local Planning Authorities will prepare plans that positively seek opportunities to meet the development needs of their area.
+The National Planning Policy Framework (NPPF December 2024) sets out a strong expectation that Local Planning Authorities will prepare plans that positively seek opportunities to meet the development needs of their area.
 Strategic policies should set out an overall strategy for the pattern, scale and quality of development, and make sufficient provision for a number of key land uses.
 These are housing (including affordable housing), employment, retail, leisure and other commercial development, infrastructure for transport and other key utilities, community facilities, and the conservation and enhancement of the natural, built and historic environment including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation. - 3.2.
-The local plan and timetable addressed in this version of the Local Development Scheme is based on the current plan-making system.
-The Government published the Levelling Up and Regeneration Bill in May 2022, which proposes changes to the plan-making system.
-These proposals may have implications for the emerging plan, subject to the provisions of any final Act, including transitional arrangements.
-The Local Planning Authority continues to prepare planning policies under the current system whilst monitoring the progress of these proposed changes. - 3.3.
-The LDS uses seasons in the timetables for plan making.
-These are using standard definition as used by the Meteorological Office.
-Where a key stage falls in winter of a particular year, it will be followed by brackets saying 'late' for December and 'early' for January to February to avoid confusion about the part of the year involved.
+The Levelling Up and Regeneration Act transitional arrangements for local plan production are not expected to be implemented until Summer/Autumn 2025 and the deadline for submitting local plans being produced under the existing system to Examination has been extended to December 2026.
+The government has said it will outline further reforms to the planning framework through its Planning and Infrastructure Bill.
+These proposals will have implications for our emerging Local Plan, subject to the provisions of any final Act.
+The Local Planning Authority continues to prepare planning policies under the current system and will monitor the progress of future proposed changes. - 3.3.
+The LDS uses seasons in its timetable for plan making.
+These are standard definition as used by the Meteorological Office. .